Copano Rickey: 2017: seven-year-old season

-In 2017, Copano Rickey ran his final race, the Tokyo Daishōten.
-There, the horse took the lead early on and became the front-runner and ran the race in his own pace, before lengthening his lead in the final stretch, and not let Sound True take over the lead; winning the race and achieving his 11th GI/JpnI race, the most wins for any Japanese horse at the time.
+On December 25, he had a final workout session for the Tokyo Daishoten under Murayama.
+Four days later on December 29, Copano Rickey ran his final race, the Tokyo Daishōten.
+There, the horse took the lead early on and became the front-runner and ran the race at his own pace, before lengthening his lead in the final stretch and not letting Sound True take over the lead; winning the race and achieving his 11th GI/JpnI race, the most wins for any Japanese horse at the time.
 A retirement ceremony was held at Kyoto Racecourse on January 6, 2018, and his racehorse registration was withdrawn on January 10.
+Copano Rickey ended his racing career on a high note after he won the special award from NAR for the second year in a row.
 Following his retirement, the horse was sent to the Breeders Stallion Station to stand stud there.